adaptris/interlok-docs-legacy/pages/advanced/advanced-interlok-scaling.md

 If you receive an error from this command along the lines of "server unavailable" then you are suffering from the Prometheus adapter restarting itself.
 You might just have to wait until it's back up and running.

 ### Install the Interlok HPA ###
-This is final step of required configuration.
+This is the final step of required configuration.
 The HPA is the "Horizontal Pod Autoscaler".
 This is responsible for configuring how many instances of Interlok you would prefer to be running at a minimum and how many after scaling you want as a maximum.
 It also lets us configure the trigger for scaling; in other words for our example, after how many messages are processed should we start scaling up.

 On your command line (assuming you are in your git cloned project as mentioned above);